nilearn/nilearn/nilearn/datasets/description/basc_multiscale_2015.rst

-An atlas of Multiscale Brain Parcellations
+An atlas of multiscale brain parcellations

 Content